12 Ways to Make the Most Out of a Virtual Career Fair

 6. Wear a professional outfit

 You can expect to interact with employers at a virtual career fair through chat functions.
-However, some employers may wish to speak with you face to face.
+However, some employers may wish to speak with you in a video call.
 Make the most out of this opportunity to make a connection by looking professional and presentable.

 7. Attend from a distraction-free environment

-In addition to your professional attire, you will also want to plan out where you’ll be attending the virtual career fair from.
-A quiet location is ideal—and camera capabilities mean that you’ll want to ensure it’s distraction-free for employers.
+In addition to your professional attire, you will also want to plan out where you’ll be attending the virtual career fair.
+A quiet location is ideal—and camera capabilities mean that you’ll want to ensure your location is distraction free for employers.

 “Even on a small screen, potential employers can still see plenty of background.
 Make sure the room you’re in is clean, quiet and well lit.
 Your expertise should be the focal point of the conversation, not a visible pile of laundry or dirty dishes,” says Brown.